The kissing polynomials and their Hankel determinants: Asymptotic analysis of multivariate oscillatory integrals

 is a polynomial of total degree $(n-1)n$.
-This implies that expansion (\ref{eq:integral_expansion}) terminates, as all derivatives vanish once $m \geq (n-1)n+1$.
-Since the expansion of $h_{n-1}$ starts with $\omega^{-n}$, because of Lemma \ref{lem:multivariate}, we expect it to have the form
+This implies that if $f\equiv 1$ then expansion (\ref{eq:integral_expansion}) terminates, as all derivatives vanish once $m \geq (n-1)n+1$.
+Since the expansion of $h_{n-1}$ starts with $\omega^{-n}$, because of Proposition \ref{prop_asymptotics}, we expect it to have the form

 The reason for the upper bound is that for the last significant value of $\ell=(n-1)n$, we have $\ell+n= n^2$.

 By direct calculation we find the first few expansions